biowdl/RNA-seq/docs/index.md

   "pipeline.outputDir": "The path to the output directory", "pipeline.refflatFile": "Reference annotation Refflat file.
 This will be used for expression quantification.", "pipeline.referenceGtfFile": "Reference annotation GTF file.
 This will be used for expression quantification.", "pipeline.strandedness": "Indicates the strandedness of the input data.
-This should be one of the following: FR (Forward, Reverse), RF (Reverse, Forward) or None: (Unstranded)"
+This should be one of the following: FR (Forward, Reverse), RF (Reverse, Forward) or None: (Unstranded)", "pipeline.sample.Sample.library.Library.readgroupWorkflow.Readgroup.qc.QC.Cutadapt.adapter": "Used to set a list of forward read adapters.", "pipeline.sample.Sample.library.Library.readgroupWorkflow.Readgroup.qc.QC.Cutadapt.adapterRead2": "Used to set a list of reverse read adapters (for paired-end reads)."
 }
 ```
+If you wish to use hisat2 instead, set the list of hisat2 index files on
+`pipeline.hisat2Index`.

 The `referenceGtfFile` may also be omitted, in this case Stringtie will be used to
 perform an unguided assembly, which will then be used for expression quantification.